6.4 Families who go Missing Where Safeguarding Concerns Exist

 The Children’s Social Care Services team must ensure existing records in these agencies are checked to obtain any information, which may help to trace the missing child, e.g. details of friends and relatives, and this information should be passed to the police officer undertaking the missing person enquiry.

 The Designated Nurse must be notified about a missing child, family or a pregnant woman.
 Notification must occur immediately for a child subject to a Child Protection Plan.
-S/he then has responsibility for initiating appropriate local or national notifications of Locality Clinical Commissioning Groups and Hospital Trusts.

 If the child is of statutory school age, the educational establishment where the child is on roll must notify the Attendance Improvement Officer who will undertake statutory checks before advising the school that they can remove the child from the school roll.
 Once this has occurred the school must notify the Children Missing Education Assistant who will work to ascertain where the child is and notify colleagues in other areas about a pupil whose name may show up on the roll of a new school.
 See Children Missing from Education Procedure.